Amsterdam/design-system/documentation/component-docs-guidelines.md

 ### CSS / HTML documentation

-A description of the HTML structure and aria props
+A description of the HTML elements you should use and the aria props that are relevant for this component.

 ### React documentation